blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 }
 ```

-We can also enable "Gizmo" rendering in the scene viewer to give us the following view--proving our code is working correctly.
+We can also enable "Gizmo" rendering in the scene viewer to give us the following view--to test if our code is working correctly.

 ```c#
 private void OnDrawGizmos() {